Skip to content

 Note

-uv does not read the VIRTUAL_ENV environment variable during project operations.
+By default, uv does not read the VIRTUAL_ENV environment variable during project operations.
 A warning will be displayed if VIRTUAL_ENV is set to a different path than the project's environment.
+The --active flag can be used to opt-in to respecting VIRTUAL_ENV.
+The --no-active flag can be used to silence the warning.

 Build isolation

-To disable build isolation for a specific dependency, add it to the no-build-isolation-package list in your pyproject.toml:
+To augment the list of build dependencies for a specific package, add it to the extra-build-dependencies list in your pyproject.toml.

 pyproject.toml